Sharatmaharjan/Notes/BCA/3rd sem/Unit 12: Introduction to Java Applets.md

 In this unit, we explored **Java Applets**, which are small programs designed to run within web browsers.
 We learned about the applet lifecycle methods (`init()`, `start()`, `paint()`, `stop()`, and `destroy()`), built a simple applet, and used the **Applet Viewer** for testing.
 We also added controls like buttons and text fields to make applets interactive and implemented basic animation concepts.

 By understanding applets, we can create dynamic and interactive content for web pages.
 However, it's important to note that modern web technologies like HTML5 and JavaScript have largely replaced applets for web-based interactivity.
 Nonetheless, applets remain a valuable part of Java's history and provide a foundation for understanding GUI programming in Java.

-Let me know if you'd like further clarification or additional examples! 😊